 3. Stay in the now.

 When you find your mind drifting to the past or future, bring your attention back to the present, a practice known as mindfulness.
 In this moment, realize that you are alright right now.
-It’s your thoughts creating the sense of danger.
+It’s your thoughts creating a sense of danger.
 Bringing your awareness back into the now calms your amygdala and activates your thinking frontal lobe.
 Many studies show that with repetition, mindfulness practice can lead to long-term, lasting reduction of anxiety and worrying.

 4. Focus on what you can control.